 Statistically speaking, did you know that you are more apt to be attacked by a black bear as you are to reach your destination with your full complement of travelers?

 Wait.
 Maybe that only works in Minnesota.

 Of course all members of the convoy have a role to play.
 Those with lead feet (or lead footses, as they are sometimes known) are just as dangerous to the integrity of the line as those who can’t keep up or slam on their brakes at the sight of a yellow light.

 Consistent speed is the key, people; this is my personal conviction.

-Sunday, I watched three rather large vehicles with Manitoba plates trail a car with Minnesota plates down 94, then onto Broadway and down to University.
+Friday night, I watched three rather large vehicles with Manitoba plates trail a car with Minnesota plates down 94, then onto Broadway and down to University.
 Broadway has lights every four blocks or so, and so I found myself behind them, over and over.
 Young and stupid, cutting in and out of traffic, the last two cars unfailingly running red lights to keep up.

 It was clear that their lead guy was not up to the job.